Lotame/prebid.github.io/dev-docs/modules/userId.md

 Lotame’s Panorama ID module sends information from the request to its identity graph in order to successfully generate a Panorama ID.
 For more information on how the Panorama ID works, please visit [https://www.lotame.com/panorama/id/](https://www.lotame.com/panorama/id/).

 **Ease of Implementation**: Deployment of the Lotame Panorama ID module has been optimized for ease by not requiring any registration to utilize.
 Simply add the generic module to start producing the Panorama ID across your inventory.
-Clients who would like the advantage of additional options can register to receive their own client ID.
-Reach out to [PanoramaID@lotame.com](mailto:PanoramaID@lotame.com) to learn more about the optional registration.

 Lotame's privacy policy related to the Panorama ID and the collection of data and how data is used is available at [https://www.lotame.com/about-lotame/privacy/lotames-products-services-privacy-policy/](https://www.lotame.com/about-lotame/privacy/lotames-products-services-privacy-policy/).
 Consult with your legal counsel to determine the appropriate user disclosures with respect to use of the Lotame Panorama ID module.